 CEE 573.
-Data Analysis in Civil and Environmental Engineering Prerequisite: CEE 270 or equivalent.
-(3 credits)
+Data Analysis in Civil and Environmental Engineering

 Course topics address practical problems of analysis of manipulation and monitoring datasets in environmental sciences and engineering: hypothesis testing, uncertainty, linear regressions, data of high dimension and time domain and frequency domain analysis of series.
 Examples are drawn from the fields of environmental and civil engineering and surface and subsurface hydrology.
 CourseProfile (ATLAS)